-The underlying mechanism driving the formation of small \npFe ($\SI{<10}{nm}$) from SW irradiation is inherently linked to the generation of point defects.
+The underlying mechanism driving the formation of small \npFe particles ($\SI{<10}{nm}$) from SW irradiation is inherently linked to the generation of point defects.
 We investigate the role of SW ions in ilmenite to ascertain the potential defect-generating mechanisms leading to the formation of \npFe.

-\paragraph*{Mechanisms of Defect Production:}
+\subsubsection{Mechanisms of Defect Production}

-As ions traverse a material, the ions impart their energy into the host material, eventually stopping within the material (or transmitting through).
-We consider three potential defect-forming mechanisms: (1) energy loss due to electronic processes (inelastic collisions), potentially leading to vacancies formed due to electron excitation induced Coulombic repulsion \cite{Knotek_1979_auger}, (2) energy loss due to nuclear processes (elastic collisions) with nuclei, creating vacancies by knock-on events, and (3) the implantation depth for the incident \ce{D^+} ions, potentially resulting in a redox reaction between the implanted ion and \ce{O} atoms \cite{Shen_2024_separate,Kuhlman_2015_simulation}.
-The Stopping and Range of Ions in Matter (SRIM) software and Transport of Ions in Matter (TRIM) module \cite{srim_textbook,ziegler2013stopping} are used to calculate the fractional loss to electronic and nuclear scattering processes as well as the implantation profile, linking the loss mechanisms from SRIM/TRIM to the three defect-forming mechanisms described above.
-For $\SI{1}{keV}$ deuterium ions interacting with ilmenite, electronic stopping increases proportionally with ion velocity, reflecting the friction-like interaction as ions traverse an electron gas \cite{Lindhard_1961,Sigmund2014}.
-As the incident \ce{D+} ions slow down to $\SI{<0.16}{keV}$, nuclear stopping exceeds electronic (Fig.~\sref{fig:SI-srim}).
+As ions traverse a material, they lose energy through collisions, eventually stopping within the material (or transmitting through it).
+We consider three potential defect-forming mechanisms: (1) energy loss due to inelastic collisions (electronic processes), potentially leading to vacancies formed by electron-excitation-induced Coulombic repulsion \citep{Knotek_1979_auger}, (2) energy loss due to elastic collisions (nuclear processes) with nuclei, creating vacancies by knock-on events, and (3) the implantation depth for the incident \ce{D^+} ions, potentially resulting in a redox reaction between the implanted ion and \ce{O} atoms \citep{Kuhlman_2015_simulation,Shen_2024_separate}.
+The SDTrimSP code \citep{mutzke2024sdtrimsp} is used to calculate the electronic/nuclear energy loss, linking the loss to the three defect-forming mechanisms.